jbowkett/CV/README.md

 ### Profile

-A professional, hands-on technical lead with over 16 years software development experience predominantly using Java in various finance-related enterprise environments.
+A professional, hands-on technical lead with almost 20 years software development experience predominantly using Java in various finance-related enterprise environments.
 I always strive to employ TDD/BDD practices and SOLID design to produce clean code.

 I am an Associate at the Graduate Developer Community, attending both GDC and LJC events and conferences.

 ### Employment History

 **January 2015 - Present • Principal Consultant • [Excelian][], London**

-Excelian are a consultancy specialising in grid/cloud and big data technologies in the financial services industry.
+Excelian is the financial services vertical for Luxoft.
+The Technical Consulting Practice specialise in delivering large outsourced projects using mainly cloud and big data technologies.

+* Technical Lead for Credit Agricole - Lead developer for 50-person team to deliver Mifid II transaction reporting.
+Employed an event-driven microservices architecture using Kafka as the message bus to enable horizontal scaling for the data loading application.
+* Lead Blockchain engineer responsible for establishing the blockchain practice and Luxoft's presence in the marketplace writing articles, example code, podcasts and conference appearances, in addition to leading the nearshore team.
+* Senior Developer for Lloyds Banking Group fixed income rates team - used the 29 West Ultra Low Latency messaging bus to deliver applications.
 * Lead architect for a review of a failing market risk project.
-* Senior Developer for Lloyds Banking Group - fixed income rates using 29 West Ultra Low Latency messaging bus.
-* Founded and lead the internal development community to mentor ~20 other consultants in development best practices and continual learning.
+* Founded and led the internal development community to mentor ~20 other consultants in development best practices and continual learning.
 * Core contributor to [Mache][] - A Java open source in-memory cache, backed by Cassandra, MongoDB or Couchbase.
-* Represented the company to potential blockchain partners.
+* Represented the company to potential blockchain partners and industry analysts.
 * Wrote various articles for the tech spark magazine and blog posts on microservices, blockchain, Mache and the developer community.
 * Presented at conferences.
-* Line managed 4 direct reports (each having 2 of their own).
+* Line managed 4 direct reports (each having 2 of their own - overall responsible for 10 employees).

 **September 2014 - December 2014 • Proton Consultant • [Prosperity Capital Management][], London**

 Prosperity Capital currently manage in excess of $4bn in assets.
 Following the demise of Lyagushka I was responsible for an extended period of handover for their trade lifecycle platform.

 * Led the remote team to ensure they could develop new features and support the existing platform.

 **December 2013 - September 2014 • Lead Developer • [Lyagushka][], London**

 Lyagushka provide a full trade lifecycle platform for a large (>4$bn) private equity fund incorporating complex business rules.
-The platform is developed using MongoDB, Mysql and Ruby on Rails employing highly agile methodologies for planning (morning standups, planning poker, Kanban boards) and development (TDD, BDD and pair programming).
+The platform was developed using MongoDB, Mysql and Ruby on Rails employing highly agile methodologies for planning (morning standups, planning poker, Kanban boards) and development (TDD, BDD and pair programming).

 * Promoted to team lead following successful first year with the company.
 * Introduced constructor injection technique to the team to assist with unit testability.
 * Modelled, designed and implemented a complex stock movement service.
 * Designed and implemented instruction services to output SWIFT messages.
 * Oversaw the implementation of an external team to deliver an FX and security pricing project.
 * Streamlined the development process by introducing new tools to the company such as Harvest & Trello.
 * Part of the management team responsible for the orderly wind down of the company.
 * Demonstrated the platform to potential clients and investors.

 **October 2012 - December 2013 • Senior Developer • [Lyagushka][], London**

 * Successfully cross-trained to Ruby and developed new components 3 months earlier than anticipated by the team.
 * Quickly became proficient in the Ruby toolchain - Ruby 1.8.7, Rails 2,
   Rspec, Cucumber, Github, Capistrano on OS X.
 * Designed and implemented new components for accessing company family trees, error logging, IBAN formatting.
 * Presented at regular customer demo meetings to the fund partners.
 * Led the design for an ETL component for loading data from external sources.
 * Tackled different aspects of technical debt within the main codebase (following in-house workshops with Michael Feathers and Matt Wynne).

 **April 2007 – September 2012 • Software Engineer  • [Cygna Negra Capital Management][], London**

 Cygna Negra was a long-short hedge fund trading US equities.
 Prior to its incorporation, I was approached by the CEO to be responsible for all software engineering, systems setup and administration.

 * Single-handedly created the software function, standardising on Subversion, Maven 3, Jenkins and TRAC.
 * All code was implemented in Java 6 using constructor injection with a SQLServer 2005 data warehouse (~400 GB) using a datamart/OLAP cube architecture.
 * Responsible for all stages of the development lifecycle from requirements gathering and design through to coding, testing, maintenance and production support.
 Development was undertaken in short rapid prototype cycles.
 * The role involved implementing the data requirements from the lead quant to extract data from sources such as S&P Compustat, web pages, individual researchers and online public document libraries (e.g. SEC) and cleaning the data to present it in a consistent format so it may be input into the quant's statistical models/simulations (e.g. Monte Carlo), and ultimately used to make trading decisions.
 * Designed and implemented a highly-configurable ETL tool, allowing for quick and easy development and deployment of new datafeeds.
 It downloaded feed files (over http(s) and ftp) from such institutions as the SEC and USPTO.
 Incorporating Xstream, reflection, XSLT, Apache commons-net.
 * Created Tomcat 7 web applications for accessing and analysing OLAP data.
   Incorporating the following technologies: Spring 3, Stripes, Shiro, JSP 2, JSTL, Infinispan 5, Java.nio Memory mapped files, CSS, JQuery, Highcharts 2, JQueryBlockUI, DisplayTag, Ajax.
 * Created a tool for users to research company information in a structured manner, parsing recognised web pages automatically.
 Incorporating JDIC/JExplorer and Webstart.
 (Since leaving, I have implemented an open source custom proxy server to enable augmented browsing that would obviate the need for a custom browser component).
 * Developed a Proguard Maven 3 plug-in to composite obfuscating and signing mojos prior to Webstart creation.